-- 1 small butternut squash, peeled ans cut into 1/2 cubes (about 2 cups)
+- 1 small butternut squash, peeled and cut into ½-inch cubes (about 2 cups)

 - 12 ounces chorizo sausage, casing removed